Apartments with Outdoor Space • Mott Haven, Bronx

 Mott Haven is a densely built neighborhood where you're never far from green space—92 trees on average within a 200-meter radius create a canopy density of 9.5/10, among the highest in the borough.
 You'll navigate primarily mid-rise buildings (76% of the stock), with pockets of older walk-ups and occasional high-rises.
 The waterfront is accessible via Barretto Point Park, and you're surrounded by other green anchors: Bill Rainey Park, Joseph Rodman Drake Park & Enslaved African Burial Ground, and several smaller playgrounds, all within a 221-meter average walk.
 The six subway lines serving Whitlock Avenue, Hunts Point Avenue, Longwood Avenue, and East 149th Street mean your commute calculus is favorable—the neighborhood scores 8.5 for transit.
 Street-level activity is constant: you'll encounter high noise complaints (5,711 over 12 months) and elevated crime (5,881 total crimes, trending worse), but low rodent complaints suggest maintained buildings.

-Mott Haven scores 7.2/10 overall on DwellCheck's livability index, ranking #1 of 10 in Bronx.
+Mott Haven scores 7.2/10 overall on DwellCheck's livability index, ranking #2 of 23 in Bronx.
 Rent prices in Mott Haven vary widely; check specific listings for current market rates.
 Mott Haven has 6 subway stations within walking distance: Whitlock Av, Hunts Point Av, Longwood Av.

 Frequently Asked Questions

-How is transit from Mott Haven?
+How do I get around from Mott Haven?

 Apartments with Outdoor Space in other Bronx neighborhoods